-- Angel of the Month: Students "caught" doing good deeds are recognized throughout the year.
+- Angel and Archangel of the Month: Students recognized for doing good deeds each month during the school year.

 A strong sense of community is one of the core reasons many families choose to send their children to Catholic schools.
 All children, from diverse cultural and socio-economic backgrounds, combine to form a Catholic collective dedicated to helping those both inside and outside the community.
 Family involvement is critical and results in a close-knit, fun, and loving environment supported by faith, hard work, and good friendships.

 SRS Examples of Community

 - St. Raphael School is not a mandatory “drive through.”
 Parents have the option of picking up students in the building, where they have the opportunity to speak with teachers and connect with other parents.